Baýramaly District

 Formed in 1925, it came under direct control of the central government of the Turkmen SSR in Ashgabat after the region of Merv was abolished in 1926; control was then transferred to the newly-formed regional government of Mary Region in November 1939.

 December 12, 1957 saw the absorption of the district of Vekil-Bazar into this district.

 It came under direct control of the central government for the second time in 1963 when the past Mary Region was abolished; control by the regional government only resumed in 1970, when Mary Region gets restored.

-On August 1988, this district was abolished, only for it to be restored in 1992 and became what is it today.
+In August 1988, this district was abolished, only for it to be restored in 1992 and became what is it today.